rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

     -   From start to completion of the publishing refresh.
 In standalone instances, this refresh is the first to last instance leading to the virtual application being published.

     -   From the point where the virtual application is available to launch from a shortcut.
-Alternatively, it's from the point at which the file type association is registered and will launch a specified virtual application.
+Alternatively, it's from the point at which the file type association is registered and launches a specified virtual application.

 -   **User Profile Management**: The controlled and structured approach to managing user components associated with the environment.
 For example, user profiles, preference and policy management, application control and application deployment.
-You can use scripting or third-party solutions configure the environment as needed.
+You can use scripting or a non-Microsoft solution to configure the environment as needed.

 ## Related articles